Creating Global Edge

 Available in Classic and VPC

-To create a Global Edge, you need to first create a profile and then create an edge that belongs to it, and there are two ways to create an edge: Quick Start and Self Integration.
+To create a Global Edge, you first create a profile and then create an edge that belongs to it, and there are 2 ways to create an edge: Quick Start and Self Integration.

 • Quick Start: create an edge with a simple setup.